-The Department’s 2009 Progress Report on the Sectoral Plan under the Disability Act 2005 reported that the objective of providing accessible information leaflets regarding registration and voting2006 had been achieved.
+The Department’s 2009 Progress Report on the Sectoral Plan under the Disability Act 2005 reported that the objective of providing accessible information leaflets regarding registration and voting, as set out in the 2006 Plan, had been achieved.
 Such information leaflets, in accessible formats, have been made available at public locations such as local authorities and public libraries, according to the Progress Report.
 The 2009 Report also stated that updated guidelines had been produced in order to assist returning officers to enable persons with disabilities to vote ‘as far as practicable’ at local polling places.
 These guidelines also include practical steps that can be taken to ensure a safe and supportive environment for such electors.
-No mention of the progress of electronic voting machines is made for the aforementioned reason. providing a template for blind and visually impaired voters as a step that could be taken to provide a supportive environment for electors at polling stations.
+No mention of the progress of electronic voting machines is made for the aforementioned reason.
+The Progress Report does not discuss the option of providing a template for blind and visually impaired voters as a step that could be taken to provide a supportive environment for electors at polling stations.

+Under the current legislation there is only one method of voting available for visually impaired voters, companion voting.
+Neither the plan, the progress report or the provision for postal voting do anything to remedy this and so it remains that blind and visually impaired voters cannot vote independently.
+This situation is not satisfactory and international obligations and best practice must be examined to discover the best possible remedy.

+II.
 European Convention on Human Rights

+The European Convention on Human Rights (ECHR) is an international treaty of the Council of Europe.
+The Convention aims to protect what are called the fundamental freedoms.
+These include the right to life, liberty and privacy.
+Ireland signed the Convention in 1953.
+However, the ECHR Act in 2003 gives it a more significant status under Irish law and reaffirms Ireland’s obligations.

-It is stated in Article 3 of the European Convention on Human Rights (ECHR) that “The High Contracting Parties undertake to hold free elections at reasonable intervals by secret ballot”.
+It is stated in Article 3 of the European Convention on Human Rights that “The High Contracting Parties undertake to hold free elections at reasonable intervals by secret ballot”.
 This clearly established the right to vote by secret ballot under the Convention.
 The use of an assistant to vote arguably violates the right to vote by secret ballot as stated in Article 3.
+There is very little case law from the European Court of Human Rights on the matter.
+However, the court has highlighted that the phrasing of Article 3 differs from others and it considers that this was an effort to emphasise that Article 3 requires states to take positive measures as opposed to merely refraining from interference.
+It is also stated in that case that in any democratic state the presumption must be in favour of inclusion with regards to voting.

-There is very little case law from the European Court of Human Rights on the matterHowever,he Court has clearly stated that the removal of voting rights without individualised evaluation and solely based on disability is compatible with the legitimate grounds for restricting the right to vote and is therefore, clearly a violation of Article 3
+The Court has also clearly stated, in another case, that the removal of voting rights without individualised evaluation and solely based on disability is not compatible with the legitimate grounds for restricting the right to vote and is therefore, clearly a violation of Article 3.
+The court’s statements indicate that the ECHR may impose obligations on states to take positive steps toward ensuring all those eligible to vote can and do so by secret ballot.
+This could be interpreted as an obligation on states to provide the necessary facilities to enable people to vote and this would include provisions for visaually impaired voters.